-The Northern Ireland Youth Assembly will include 90 young people aged 13 to 17 years old.
+The Northern Ireland Youth Assembly is a group of 90 young people from years 9 to 12.

 Recruitment was carried out using an enhanced random selection process.
 Firstly, all applications were anonymised, then 54 members were selected on a constituency basis to ensure geographic spread i.e. three Youth Assembly Members from each of the 18 Assembly constituencies.
 The final 36 young people were selected anonymously to ensure a representative group in terms of section 75 categories such as gender, religious background, race, care experience, disability and so on.